 - 1/4 cup molasses

-- 2 1/4 cup flour (I used part einkorn flour and part unbleached white flour, you could also use a combination of sprouted flour, spelt flour, or whatever you like to use.)
+- 2 1/4 cups flour (my favorite now is einkorn flour or you could also use a combination of sprouted flour, spelt flour, or whatever you like to use.)

 - 2 teaspoons baking soda

 - 1/2 teaspoon ground cloves

 - 1 teaspoon ground cinnamon